needle-tools/needle-engine-support/documentation/getting-started/index.md

 ---

-::::details Create a new scene from a Scene Templatd
+::::details Create a new scene from a Scene Template

 We provide a number of Scene Templates for quickly starting new projects.
 These allow you to go from idea to prototype in a few clicks.